Classification of high-dimensional data with spiked covariance matrix structure

-Here the convergence in Eq.~\eqref{eq:conv_1} is with respect to a random testing data point $\mathbf{Z} \sim \pi_1 \mathcal{N}(\mu_1, \Sigma) + (1 - \pi_1) \mathcal{N}(\mu_2, \Sigma)$ together with the training data and the convergence in Eq.\eqref{eq:conv_2} is with respect to the training data only.
-Note that Eq.~\eqref{eq:conv_2} follows directly from the strong law of large numbers.
-We thus focus our effort on showing Eq.~\eqref{eq:conv_1}.
+Note that the convergence in \cref{eq:conv_1} is with respect to a random testing sample $\mathbf{Z} \sim \pi_1 \mathcal{N}(\mu_1, \Sigma) + (1 - \pi_1) \mathcal{N}(\mu_2, \Sigma)$ together with the training data, while the convergence in Eq.\eqref{eq:conv_2} is with respect to the training data only.
+As Eq.~\eqref{eq:conv_2} follows directly from the strong law of large numbers, we thus focus our efforts on showing \cref{eq:conv_1}.